 This will be discussed at time of consult but may include:

-The treatment – embolisation or stenting of they aneurysm – usually takes about 2 hours.
+The treatment – embolisation or stenting of the aneurysm – usually takes about 2 hours.
 This of course depends on the location and size of the aneurysm.

-Unlike some other treatment options embolisation is performed under sedation and local anaesthetic.
-A general anaesthetic is not required.
+Unlike some other treatment options, embolisation is performed under sedation and local anesthetic.
+A general anesthetic is not required.
 The procedure is not painful.

-This is a complex and difficult procedure performed by a specialist interventional radiologist – expert in this area.
-A small think tube is inserted via the artery in the groin or wrist and under x ray guidance, is used to enter the abnormal artery.
+This is a complex and difficult procedure performed by a specialist interventional radiologist – an expert in this area.
+A small think tube is inserted via the artery in the groin or wrist and under x-ray guidance, is used to enter the abnormal artery.
 Once in position special coils are placed inside the aneurysm, blocking the blood flow.

-You will stay for a few hours, until the sedation has worn off.
-If there any complicating factors, you may stay overnight.
+You will stay for a few hours until the sedation has worn off.
+If there are any complicating factors, you may stay overnight.
 This will be discussed with you during your consult.

 You will be able to return to work and other activities in a few days.
 You should avoid exercise, strenuous activities or heavy lifting for at least a week.